Super Sidekicks (video game): Development and release

-Super Sidekicks served as the second soccer game developed by SNK for the Neo Geo platforms.

 Super Sidekicks was the second soccer game developed for the Neo Geo MVS after Soccer Brawl, being created by most of the same team that worked on multiple projects for the Neo Geo platforms at SNK such as Ghost Pilots and Alpha Mission II.
 Producer Eikichi Kawasaki headed its creation, with Kenji "Ishimotti" Ishimoto acting as designer.
 Shinsekai Gakkyoku Zatsugidan members Yoshihiko "Jojouha Kitapy" Kitamura and Yoko Osaka handled the sound design.
 Masato "Mioshi" Miyoshi, "S K", "Younger Face", Eri Koujitani, J. Mikami and Mori-P were responsible for the pixel art.
 Programmers under the pseudonym "Mabushi", "Narutaki" and "EP82boy" were in charge of coding.
 Other members collaborated in its development.
 The SNK staff wanted to translate the spectacle and action of their fighting games into soccer.

 Super Sidekicks was first released by SNK for the Neo Geo MVS on December 14, 1992, and was then released for Neo Geo AES on February 19, 1993.
 It was showcased at the 1993 IMA show in Frankfurt.
 The game was later re-released for the Neo Geo CD in Japan on March 31, 1995, and later in North America in October 1996.
 In 2010, a version by M2 for the NEOGEO Station service was published by SNK Playmore on PlayStation Network.
-The title is available as one of the 20 pre-loaded games with the Neo Geo X. Hamster Corporation re-released the game for the Nintendo Switch, PlayStation 4 and Xbox One in July 2017 under their Arcade Archives series.
+The title is available as one of the 20 pre-loaded games with the Neo Geo X. Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.
 The title was also recently included in the international version of the Neo Geo mini, the Neo Geo Arcade Stick Pro plug and play game device and the Neo Geo MVSX table top.